 The School of Arts and Humanities

-The School of Arts and Humanities offers baccalaureate programs in Art and Performance, Historical Studies, Literary Studies, Arts and Technology, and Emerging Media and Communication.
-Both ATEC and EMAC are among the fastest growing academic programs in the undergraduate college.
-Graduate programs include the Master's programs in Arts and Technology, Emerging Media and Communicaiton, History, and a number of areas within the Humanities.
+The School of Arts and Humanities offers baccalaureate programs in Art and Performance, Historical Studies and Literary Studies.
+Graduate programs include the Master's programs in History, and a number of areas within the Humanities.
 The doctoral programs provide students a number of offerings in the Humanities.
 Dean Dennis Kratz leads the Arts and Humanities organization.

 The School of Behavioral and Brain Sciences